Commodore Kudred Valyn

 Much of the Initiative’s preliminary planning and staff had already been set in motion, with a starbase and verteron array entering the integral stages of construction to facilitate more stabilised Starfleet operations within the Delta Quadrant, but Kudred successfully applied for a role within the Initiative.
 By 2395, he had accepted a posting as a strategic consultant to the Initiative’s command, intelligence and diplomatic quarters, with a special focus on the preparation of Starfleet relations with Alpha/Beta Quadrant factions seeking to make use of the wormhole, as well as strategic data for the Delta Quadrant races ‘local’ to the wormhole’s apertures, and the possibility for diplomatic engagement.
 He had the fortune to be present for the accession of the Barzans into the Federation, and has tried to maintain close ties with their planetary government since his arrival.

 For Commander Kudred, the Initiative offered the opportunity to sate numerous desires and interests within him; he would be afforded the opportunity to experience and study firsthand alien species and peoples, as well as the manner of their cultures and nations, and could play an active role in the Starfleet protocols towards engagement.
 Digesting the reports of TF38 and the USS Voyager, it became a personal ambition to spearhead a possible ‘outreach programme’ within the Initiative to facilitate harmonious and humanitarian efforts with possible Delta Quadrant allies.
-Because of this ambition, the offer of a captaincy was once again declined to focus on the efforts he could make with the Initiative and Starfleet’s plans for the potential therein.
+Because of this ambition, the offer of a captaincy of a ship was once again declined to focus on the efforts he could make with the Initiative and Starfleet’s plans for the potential therein, but he was formally promoted to the rank.

 As Starbase 38’s construction was concluded the Initiative’s initial arrangements formalised, Kudred found himself most frequently deployed, planning and consulting on the Alpha Quadrant’s gateway to the Delta Quadrant, awaiting the first responses to Starfleet’s renewed mission to the furthest reaches of the galaxy.
-To that end, he was formally appointed the executive officer of the task force’s Alpha Quadrant headquarters – terms on which he was happy to accept the promotion to the rank of captain.
+To that end, he was formally appointed the executive officer of the task force’s Alpha Quadrant headquarters, a capacity he served in for a number of months before a restructuring took place, and he was promoted to commodore and executive officer of the overall task force, as part of the new flotilla establishing itself in the Delta Quadrant.

 Cadet Freshman Grade